cerner/terra-framework/packages/terra-theme-properties/README.md

 ---
 ### Notice

-> Terra File Path is currently under alpha release.
+> Terra Theme Properties is currently under alpha release.
 There may be breaking changes between releases until it is stable with the 1.0 release.

 ---